Cross-referencing with Sphinx¶

 Tip

-Using paths relative to your documentation root is recommended, so we avoid changing the target name if the page is moved.
+Using paths relative to your documentation root is recommended, so you avoid changing the target name if the page is moved.

 # Enable numref